 - Call 9-1-1 if you or any of your passengers are injured.

 - Hitting an animal can be traumatic.
 Take the time needed to calm down and clear your head so that you can properly assess the situation.

 - Never touch an injured animal, even if it seems harmless.
 It’s hurt and scared which may be a dangerous combination.

 - Call the local police if the animal is blocking traffic or is creating a hazard for other drivers.
 If it is safe to do so, set out roadside reflectors or flares if you have them.

 - If your car is unsafe to drive, call for a tow.
 Look for broken lights, leaking fluids or anything that could make driving your vehicle dangerous.

 How do car insurance companies handle wildlife collisions?

-Which coverage applies, will depend on the nature of the collision:
+Which coverage applies however, will depend on the nature of the collision:

-- Scenario 1: If a deer was lying dead in the roadway from a previous collision but you happened to hit it, causing damage to your vehicle, your collision coverage will likely apply as there’s an expectation that you should have seen it in time to react and safely avoid the collision.
+- Scenario 1: If a deer was lying dead in the roadway from a previous collision but you happened to hit it, your collision coverage will likely apply as there’s an expectation that you should have seen it in time to react and safely avoid the resulting accident.

-- Scenario 2: If a moose should suddenly appear on the road and you hit it, there would be little you could do to avoid it.
+- Scenario 2: If a deer should suddenly run onto the road and you hit it, there would be little you could do to avoid it.
 Therefore, your comprehensive coverage would typically apply.